“You seem to be using an unblocker or proxy.”

 Words nobody wants to see when they're trying to catch the latest James Bond movie right?

-Luckily you can bypass this block with a little bit of effort.
+Luckily you can get past the Netflix VPN block with a little bit of effort.

 Getting past the block is possible.
 In fact, it's not even difficult.